Treaty of Darin: Terms

-Following the Treaty Abdulaziz acquired the following contributions from the British, including financial support: recognition as being the ruler of Najd and its dependencies under the British protection; in June 1916 a loan of £20,000 and a shipment of arms; in January 1917 a monthly stipend of £5,000 and from the end of World War I to March 1924 an annual stipend of £60,000.
-The first article of the Treaty also acknowledged the rights of Abdulaziz's sons to rule.
+Following the treaty, Abdulaziz obtained the following from the British: recognition as the ruler of Najd and its dependencies under British protection; a loan of £20,000 and a shipment of arms in June 1916; a monthly stipend of £5,000 and from the end of World War I to March 1924 an annual stipend of £60,000 in January 1917.
+The first article of the treaty also acknowledged the rights of Abdulaziz's sons to rule.

 Significance

-The Treaty was the first to give international recognition to the fledgling Saudi state.
-Also, for the first time in Nejdi history the concept of negotiated borders had been introduced.
+The treaty was the first to give international recognition to the fledgling Saudi state.
+For the first time in Nejdi history, the concept of negotiated borders had been introduced.
 Additionally, the British aim was to secure its Persian Gulf protectorates, but the treaty had the unintended consequence of legitimising Saudi control in the adjacent areas.
-The Treaty was superseded by the Treaty of Jeddah (1927).
+The Treaty was superseded in 1927 by the Treaty of Jeddah.